Adrien4193/windshape/README.md

 	Note: You will have to source your catkin workspace at each terminal prompt opening using:

 	`source <path/to/your/catkin_ws>/devel/setup.bash`.

-	Tip: To avoid that, in a terminal prompt, you can do the following:
+	To avoid that, in a terminal prompt, you can do the following:

 	Open bashrc (the script executed at each new terminal window) in gedit.

 	`gedit ~/.bashrc`

 	Then add this line at the end of the file (usually path is ~/catkin_ws):

 	`source <path/to/your/catkin_ws>/devel/setup.bash`

 4. Install vrpn_client_ros (to collect 6DOF data from Motive):